cjfarrelly/msc-modules/Module1Labs.md

 The use of command line tools can be somewhat overwhelming at first but once the basics are mastered adding, editing and removing files became instinctive.
 There are multiple GUI (Graphical User Interface) based tools available for the usage of Git but it would be envisaged that with practice the command line would be out perform these from a user perspective.

 The Git log is easy to follow with each commit point having a unique code (SHA-1 checksum)[3] this means that any commit point can be returned to at any stage.
 With this ease of use in mind and such a complete history it would be understood that more advanced operations such as branching and merging would be a less laborious task.
+#If you are looking for 70+ I would suggest getting a bit deeper into the conclusions and to ensure that you reference well to #justify your points.

 ## Lab 2 - Jira